-The Bank participated in the Federal Reserve's MSLP which purchased 95% of a loan originated by an eligible lender.
+The Bank participated in the Federal Reserve's MSLP which purchased 95% of a loan originated by an eligible lender in 2020.
 The MSLP required the loans to meet certain criteria before approval or purchase of 95% of the loan.
-The Bank did not sell any MSLP loans in 2021.
-MSLP loans sold totaled \$10,450,000 in 2020.
-The gain on the sold portion of the loan is recognized as income at the time of sale.
+The Bank did not sell any MSLP loans in 2022 and 2021.
 The carrying value of the retained portion of the loan is discounted based on the estimated yield of a comparable non-guaranteed loan.
 Significant future prepayments of these loans will result in the recognition of additional amortization of related servicing assets.

 Servicing rights acquired through 1) a purchase or 2) the origination of loans which are sold with servicing rights retained are recognized as separate assets or liabilities.
 Servicing assets or liabilities are initially recorded at fair value and are subsequently amortized in proportion to, and over the period of the related net servicing income or expense.
 Fair values are estimated using discounted cash flows based on current market interest rates.
-Servicing assets totaling \$206,204 and \$277,522 associated with loans previously sold are included in "Accrued interest receivable and other assets" as of December 31, 2021 and 2020, respectively.
-Servicing asset amortization totaled \$120,909 and \$98,915 for the years ended December 31, 2021 and 2020, respectively, and is included in "Loan servicing fees, net" under "Non-interest income".
+Servicing assets totaling \$167,657 and \$206,204 associated with loans previously sold are included in "Accrued interest receivable and other assets" as of December 31, 2022 and 2021, respectively.
+Servicing asset amortization totaled \$128,369 and \$120,909 for the years ended December 31, 2022 and 2021, respectively, and is included in "Loan servicing fees, net" under "Non-interest income".

 Servicing assets are periodically evaluated for impairment.
 Management assesses servicing rights for impairment as of each financial reporting date.
-The Bank evaluated the servicing asset for impairment at December 31, 2021 and 2020 and determined that no impairment was needed.
+The Bank evaluated the servicing asset for impairment at December 31, 2022 and 2021 and determined that no impairment was needed.